For a restaurant that has been a cornerstone in Tucson for 35 years, the Silver Saddle Steakhouse must be doing something right.

-Orlando has worked 25 years in the restaurant.
+Orlando has worked in the restaurant for 26 years.
 He loves working with staff and building relationships, and has created a culture that is people-oriented.

 “We are not overseeing, we are working with [our staff],” Orlando said.
 “And the customers as well.
 What’s important is how we treat people and how we treat each other.
 If you’re not treating people well, you’re going to get a lot of flack for sure.
 We show how to treat others by example.
 We want customers to feel welcome and appreciated.
 Our hostesses greet people with a smile.”